- List View

 - REPLAY GALLERY

-- Lying Nostalgia: Why the Super Star Wars Games Were Actually Bad
+- The Truth About Super Star Wars Games and Why They're Actually Bad